 Step 2: Choose green coffee

 Al used to wake up green in color.
-I loved that the beans to roast were the exact same color.
-He asked the company for help in selecting the type of bean and that was a good step for him to take as well—asking for help.
+He loved that the beans to roast were the exact same color.
+He asked the company for help in selecting the type of bean, and that was a good step for him to take as well—asking for help.

 Step 3: The Roasting Process

-He wanted a dark rich finished product, something that went from nothing to a wonderful finished product.
-He called an expert to help him perfect his beans and he was open to suggestions.
+He wanted a dark, rich finished cup of brew, something that went from nothing to a wonderful finished product.
+He called an expert to help him perfect his beans, and he was open to suggestions.

 * * *

 Al’s addiction ruined his family life.
 He thought that recovery would fix everything, but instead his wife now resented the fact that all his time was being taken up in his bean roasting job.
 They would fight about it.
 “You don’t understand,” he said.
 “My recovery has to be the most important thing in my life and without that, I can’t be any good at anything else.”
 His wife was able to let go and walk to another room.
 She’d been through worse with Al.

 Instantly Al’s coffee became a big hit.
 The early morning meeting was running out of chairs, and no one brought in any outside cups anymore.
 The word was spreading as more and more people were coming in to get help.
 Some only needed a small amount of help, such as fixing their inferior types of coffee by drinking Al’s.
 Many of the folks that came weren’t even alcoholics either.
 They were there for the best coffee in town.

 The old-timers from the group started to get angry.
 When the coffee people raised their hands to share their story there was never anything about drinking alcohol, it was more about coffee drinking The former beer and whiskey drinkers were getting out numbered.
 When they voiced their objections they were told that the fellowship was not there to judge and categorize others.
 The old-timers began to attend different meetings that they could relate to more and Al began to modestly charge for his drinks and found someone to print fancy designs on the cups.
 It was remarkable that everyone said he was a changed man.